DTrace

 DTrace is a comprehensive dynamic tracing framework originally created by Sun Microsystems for troubleshooting kernel and application problems on production systems in real time.

 Originally developed for Solaris, it has since been released under the free Common Development and Distribution License (CDDL) in OpenSolaris and its descendant illumos, and has been ported to several other Unix-like systems.
+Windows Server systems from Windows Server 2025 will have DTrace as part of the system.

 DTrace can be used to get a global overview of a running system, such as the amount of memory, CPU time, filesystem and network resources used by the active processes.
 It can also provide much more fine-grained information, such as a log of the arguments with which a specific function is being called, or a list of the processes accessing a specific file.

-In 2010, Oracle Corporation acquired Sun Microsystems and announced discontinuing OpenSolaris.
+In 2010, Oracle Corporation acquired Sun Microsystems and announced the discontinuation of OpenSolaris.

 As a community effort of some core Solaris engineers to create a truly open source Solaris, illumos operating system was announced via webinar on Thursday, 3 August 2010, as a fork on OpenSolaris OS/Net consolidation, including DTrace technology.

 In October 2011, Oracle announced the porting of DTrace to Linux, and in 2019 official DTrace for Fedora is available on GitHub.
 For several years an unofficial DTrace port to Linux was available, with no changes in licensing terms.

 In August 2017, Oracle released DTrace kernel code under the GPLv2+ license, and user space code under GPLv2 and UPL licensing.
 In September 2018 Microsoft announced that they had ported DTrace from FreeBSD to Windows.

-In September 2016 the OpenDTrace effort began on github with both code and comprehensive documentation of the system's internals.
+In September 2016 the OpenDTrace effort began on GitHub with both code and comprehensive documentation of the system's internals.
 The OpenDTrace effort maintains the original CDDL licensing for the code from OpenSolaris with additional code contributions coming under a BSD 2 Clause license.
 The goal of OpenDTrace is to provide an OS agnostic, portable implementation of DTrace that is acceptable to all consumers, including macOS, FreeBSD, OpenBSD, NetBSD, and Linux as well as embedded systems.